rsaezc/GW2Addons/readme.md

 - Check the dismount calibration checkbox.
 - Close the overlay configuration window and mount (using the in-game keybind not the overlay).
 - Move the mouse cursor to the left-top corner of the dismount icon.
-- Open the GW2Mount overlay and close it using the ESC key.
+- Open the GW2MountOverlay and close it using the ESC key.
 - Move the mouse cursor away from the dismount icon and open the overlay again.
 Then, close the overlay using the ESC key. ![Dismount calibration](https://raw.githubusercontent.com/rsaezc/GW2MountOverlay/assets/dismount_calibration.png)
 - Open the overlay configuration window and uncheck the dismount calibration checkbox.
 - That's all.
 Open the overlay, select a mount, open the overlay again and your character should dismount.